vasilvv/tls-cross-sni-resumption/draft-ietf-tls-cross-sni-resumption.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-The Extension
+The Flag
 =============

+Resumption across server names is negotiated using the TLS flags extension
-The server MAY send a resumption_across_names(TBD) extension in a NewSessionTicket message.
-That extension SHALL have an empty body.
-If the extension is sent, it indicates that the client MAY use the ticket for any SNI value for which the certificate presented by the server is valid.
+{{!I-D.draft-ietf-tls-tlsflags}}.
+The server MAY send a resumption_across_names(8) flag in a NewSessionTicket message.
+If the flag is sent, it indicates that the client MAY use the ticket for any SNI value for which the certificate presented by the server is valid.
 The server MUST handle the ticket correctly by either resuming and using a new SNI provided by the client, or by ignoring the ticket.

-The server MAY send the extension if it reasonably believes that any server for any identity presented in its certificate would be capable of accepting that ticket.
-The server SHOULD NOT send the extension otherwise, since, if the client follows the single-use ticket policy recommended by [RFC8446], sending the ticket results in it being no longer usable regardless of whether resumption has succeeded.
+The server MAY send the flag if it reasonably believes that any server for any identity presented in its certificate would be capable of accepting that ticket.
+The server SHOULD NOT send the flag otherwise, since, if the client follows the single-use ticket policy recommended by [RFC8446], sending the ticket results in it being no longer usable regardless of whether resumption has succeeded.